-The short-term shareholder loan of \$0.8 million is due from Arowana International Limited, the Company's majority shareholder, bears interest at 10.0% per annumpaid monthly in arrears, and is unsecured.
+The short-term shareholder loan of \$0.8 million was due from AWN Holdings Limited, the Company's majority shareholder, bore interest at 10.0% per annumpaid monthly in arrears, and was unsecured.
 Repayment is due as restricted cash held for bank guarantee security is released, as further described in Note 16.
 The \$0.8 million short-term shareholder loan in March 2018 bore interest at 8.5% per annum and was repaid in April 2018.

-The non-current \$18.2 million shareholder loan is due to Arowana International Limited, bears interest at 8.5% per annum paid monthly in advance, and is unsecured.
-The repayment terms require no repayment of principal payments until July 2020, and then repayable in 21 equal monthly instalments.
-Terms of the loan require that 50% of the net proceeds from sale of more than \$10 million of the ISS Joint Venture or any Critical Power Services business also be directed to loan repayment.
+Prior to refinancing in June 2020, the non-current \$18.2 million shareholder loan due to AWN, bore interest at 8.5% per annum paid monthly in advance, and was unsecured.
+The repayment terms required no repayment of principal payments until July 2020, and then repayable in 21 equal monthly instalments.
+Terms of the loan required that 50% of the net proceeds from sale of more than \$10 million of the ISS Joint Venture or any Critical Power Services business also be directed to loan repayment.
 Under previous terms of the loan, a total of \$750,000 of the loan balance was repaid in the year ended March 31, 2019.